Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Introduction

 In detail, we first discuss the preliminaries and the protocol for acquiring the necessary data in \Cref{sec:prelim}.
-Based on this data, we present a numerical algorithm for learning single and multi-Coulomb potentials in \Cref{sec:Coulomb}.
-Afterwards, the same data is used to learn any Lipschitz function or potentials that can be well-approximated by polynomials or trigonometric functions, as shown in \Cref{sec:general-learning}.
+Based on this data, we present a numerical algorithm to learn single and few-Coulomb potentials in \Cref{sec:Coulomb}.
+Afterwards, the same data is used to learn any Lipschitz function or potentials that can be well-approximated by a set of linearly independent functions, like trigonometric functions, as shown in \Cref{sec:general-learning}.
 Finally, detailed proofs and possible technical extensions are outlined in \Cref{appx-sec:Coulomb}–\ref{appx-sec:technical-details}.